 While paying for a Disclosure and Barring Service (DBS) check isn’t a legal requirement, being able to show your potential clients that you are a trustworthy person is well worth doing.
 An outlay of around £25 for a basic background check gives you extra kudos when it comes with comparisons with the competition.

-Not only are you legally required to keep a record of your in-comings and outgoings for tax purposes, it can also help you run your business more economically.
+Not only are you legally required to keep a record of your incomings and outgoings for tax purposes, it can also help you run your professional dog walker business more economically.

 When completing your tax return it is important to include every instance of income to the business in order to correctly calculate the amount of tax you should be paying.
 By also including your business outgoings you also avoid paying too much tax.

-Records are not only good for financial reassurance, but also help your business run smoothly on a day-to-day basis.
-Keeping track on whose dog you are walking and when, and ensuring all clients have signed some form of business contract with you (recommended), helps you maintain a professional set-up for your business.
+Records are not only good for financial reassurance, but also to help your business run smoothly on a day-to-day basis.
+Keeping track of whose dog you are walking and when, and ensuring all clients have signed some form of business contract with you (recommended), helps you maintain a professional dog walker set-up for your business.

 If you intend to walk dogs in a rural area, be aware that under the Dogs (Protection of Livestock) Act 1953, landowners and farmers may hold the power to shoot dogs that come onto their land if they feel their livestock is under threat, for example.
-Although the likelihood of this happening is extremely minimal, with the knowledge in hand, dog walkers will know not to put their clients’ pets into potentially dangerous situations.
-You can find a handy round-up of the various laws involving dogs in this flyer courtesy of the Kennel Club.
+Although the likelihood of this happening is extremely minimal, with the knowledge in hand, those offering dog walking services will know not to put their clients’ pets into potentially dangerous situations.
+You can find a handy round-up of the various laws involving dogs on the Kennel Club website.

 It’s not just national laws that you should research either.
 An increasing number of Public Space Protection Orders (PSPOs) are popping up around the country.
 These rules stipulated by local councils may ban dogs from being walked in certain locations or may restrict the number of dogs you can walk at one time.
-Always check the rules in your area before starting your business.
+Always check the rules in your area before becoming a professional dog walker.

 With insurance in place, you can cover yourself and your business for such claims.
 Some insurance providers will also cover you for handling your clients keys as well as damage to your business equipment.

-Once you have all of these things in place, you are ready to go.
+Once you have all of these things in place, you know how to become a dog walker and you are ready to go.
 Starting your own business is a big step and while a career working with dogs sounds like a dream job to many, there are a plenty of legal requirements and considerations to mull over.